Authmaker/documentation/build-backend/define-routes.md

 #### Create your routes

-Authmaker's `express-autoroute-json` package will create your routes for you.
+The package `express-autoroute-json` will create your routes for you.
 It has already been installed by the project generator, so you don't need to install it again.
 Traditionally, Express routes are individually defined using:

 ```javascript
 app.get('/blah', blahHandlerFunction);